System Design Space

 Typical antipatterns

-Mix business attributes and security attributes without an owner or a data contract.
+Mix business attributes and security attributes without an owner or a data contract: a change in one system silently rewrites rights in another.

-Build ReBAC without explainability: users cannot understand why access exists or is denied.
+Build ReBAC without explainability — when neither the user nor support can say why access exists or is denied.

 References